mac

 Diagnosis: Struvite stones

-Cat Vetcare Urinary series help dissolve struvite stones.
-The reduced mineral content of this urinary diet can lower the concentration of minerals in the urine.
-The addition of methionine further helps to acidify the urine, reducing the risk of struvite stone formation.
-The delicious varieties provide a tasty menu that can support your feline friend’s urinary health.
+The Cat Vetcare Urinary was developed to support the dissolution of struvite stones .
+The reduced mineral content of this urinary diet can lower the mineral concentration in the urine.
+The addition of methionine can further lower the urine's pH level, making it more macto reduce the formation of struvite stones.
+The delicious varieties guarantee a tastymacthat can support your feline friend.

-Available in both trays and cans, the different options not only offer health benefits but also ensure a delicious experience even for the pickiest cats.
+The different options in trays and cans not only offer health benefits but also guarantee an irresistible taste experience for even the pickiestmac.

 What you should know: